johnduffymsc/PHAS0100Assignment2/README.md

 This coursework provides command line applications to implement Social Force Model for Pedestrian Dynamics (Helbing & Molnar).

-The names of the applications match the coursework requirements as follows:
+The names of the applications match the coursework instructions as follows:

 * sfmPartASection4App
 * sfmPartASection5App